 With its sister casino, the Palazzo, these two casinos create an expansive casino floor, resort, and shopping experience amidst Venetian architecture.
-In fact, the Palazzo and the Venetian operate as one hotel.
+In fact, the Palazzo and the Venetian Hotel operate as one unit.
 This one unit combined is the second largest hotel in the world with over 7,000 rooms.

 During your stay, note that the Venetian is a member of the IHG hotel group.
 If you are member of their rewards club, make sure you collect the points earned from your stay.

 Upon entering the Venetian hotel, you will notice that the attention to detail is extreme.
 Every architectural element was carefully planned and aesthetically implemented.
 Paying homage to its namesake location, the Venetian incorporates Italian design into its painted ceilings, its choice of marble, and the detailed fountains complete with ornate statues.

 After checking in, take a few minutes to appreciate the artistic splendor within the Venetian’s lobby and main floor.
 Concierge and luggage hold are located at the front entrance and there are a few luxury shops just off the lobby.